abraham-leal/ccloud-schema-exporter/README.md

     	API SECRET for the Destination Schema Registry Cluster -dest-sr-url string
-    	Url to the Destination Schema Registry Cluster -scrapeInterval int
+    	Url to the Destination Schema Registry Cluster -getLocalCopy
+    	Perform a local back-up of all schemas in the source registry.
+Defaults to a folder (SchemaRegistryBackup) in the current path, but can be overridden by passing in a desired path with -getLocalCopyPath.
+  -getLocalCopyPath string
+    	Optional custom path for local copy.
+This must be an absolute path.
+  -scrapeInterval int
     	Amount of time ccloud-schema-exporter will delay between schema sync checks in seconds (default 60) -src-sr-key string